sudsy/oscScheduler/Readme.md

-`oscScheduler` works by reading a schedule file written in json.
+`oscscheduler` works by reading a schedule file written in json.
 This file specifies a start time and end time for the show which will be run each day.

 The show itself is a series of osc actions that will be run in a loop until then end time.